linkedinyou/c3d2OpenSim/README.md

 ### Quick Start

-- Download btk-c3d software and put in Matlab path.
+- Download btk-c3d software and put in your Matlab path.
 The matlab (64-bit tested) binaries can be downloaded from here; https://code.google.com/p/b-tk/wiki/MatlabBinaries

 - Download zip of this project.
 Unzip folder and put in Matlab Path.